open-policy-agent/opa/docs/content/integration.md

 }
 ```

-If you executed this code, the output (ie. [Decision Log](https://www.openpolicyagent.org/docs/latest/management-decision-logs/) event)
+If you executed this code, the output (i.e. [Decision Log](https://www.openpolicyagent.org/docs/latest/management-decision-logs/) event)
 would be logged to the console by default.

 ## Comparison